Bisoprolol

 Will my baby need extra monitoring?

-You will be offered a detailed scan at around 20 weeks of pregnancy, as part of routine antenatal care.
+You will be offered a detailed scan at around 20 weeks of pregnancy as part of your routine antenatal care.
 If you continue bisoprolol then you may be offered additional scans at around 32 and 36 weeks to check that your baby is growing normally.

-Are there any risks to my baby if the father takes bisoprolol?
+Are there any risks to my baby if the father has taken bisoprolol?

 We would not expect any increased risk to your baby if the father takes bisoprolol.